Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 What Does an Ectopic Pregnancy Feel Like?

-- You might experience severe abdominal or shoulder pain.
+- Severe abdominal or shoulder pain.

 Many women with ectopic pregnancy experience sharp waves of pain in the abdomen, shoulder, pelvis or neck.
+You may find it worsens with activity or while going to the bathroom.

+- Spotting or bleeding after a positive home pregnancy test.
 The blood may look dark brown or red.
+It may be light or heavy.

 Diagnosis of Ectopic Pregnancy

 Transvaginal ultrasound is a special ultrasound used very early in pregnancy to locate a gestational sac in the uterus.
+Transvaginal ultrasounds use wands inserted directly into the vagina.

+Don’t worry it’s less uncomfortable than a speculum, and most techs are very gentle.
 If the doctor finds a sac in the uterus, ectopic pregnancy can be ruled out for that gestational sac.

 You may also need a quantitative blood test, which determines the level of hCG and progesterone in your blood.
 Both hormones are present during pregnancy, and the amount of hCG increases directly with pregnancy in the beginning.

 For healthy pregnancies, the amount of hCG should consistently increase over the first few weeks.
 In the beginning it should double every two to three days.
+If your hCG is not increasing enough, or is decreasing, it might be a sign of ectopic pregnancy.

 Remember, you might not have time for any of these tests if you have an emergency situation.
 Ectopic pregnancies cause approximately 40 maternal deaths each year in the US.
 It’s a very serious condition, so listen to your doctors and pursue treatment.